Hair and make-up assistant

 Get an apprenticeship:

-Apprenticeships are jobs with training, so they are a great opportunity to earn as you learn.
-It can be challenging to find jobs, as an apprentice with production companies as many are unable to take on people for a whole year, which is an apprenticeship requirement at the moment.
-However, it’s definitely worth looking for a job as an apprentice in the hair and make-up industry in general.
-This will help you develop your craft and create a body of work for a portfolio that you can use to find your way into the TV industry at a later point.
+An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
+However, it can be challenging to find jobs as an apprentice within production companies.
+It might be worth looking for a job as an apprentice in barbering or hairdressing, in the beauty industry or in theatre.
+This will help you develop your craft and create a body of work for a portfolio that you can use to find your way into television at a later point.
 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
 Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in television.

 Volunteer to do hair and make-up for student films or amateur theatre.
 The more time you can spend doing hair or make-up, the better.
 Work on a make-up concession or in a photographic studio.
 Get a part-time job in a hair salon or barber shop.
 The more you can demonstrate having the necessary skills, the better.